WebSiteX5/wsx5-developers-guide/docs/optional-objects/user-input-fields.md

   <Label l10n-id="loc_id">Default label text</Label>
 </Field>
 ```
+**Note**
+To provide maximum compatibility with versions older than 12.0.2, if you need to specify a default value for this field you should always provide both the old `<DefaultValue>` and the new
+`<DefaultWidthValue>` / `<DefaultHeightValue>` fields.
+If you only provide the new tags, older WSX5 versions won't thrown any error but the default value will not be provided.

 **Complete example of WSX5 Script properties access**
 ```js
 var value = parameters['field-id'].width; // integer